YourPalTaika/Debinux/README.md

-Debinux is a Post setup script that automatically sets up your system with very minimal things.
-Should only be used as a BASE, user assembly acquired!!!
+Debinux is a Post setup script that automatically sets up your system with the bare minimum with a Window Manager (i3) and some tools for content creation.

 NOTICE: This should be run on a MINIMAL INSTALL, meaning you installed Vanilla Debian with the NetInst, and didnt select a DE or the Default Debian one.